finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/System-Resource-Management/index.md

 - Define key design criteria including efficiency, robustness, and security.
 - Explain major threats to operating systems and how to guard against them.

-## [SRM/Relevant tools, standards, and/or engineering constraints]
+## [SPE/Relevant tools, standards, and/or engineering constraints]

 ??? info "Learning outcomes"

 - Give examples of real-time performance monitoring tools and log-based performance monitoring tools.
 - Explain what information a real-time performance monitoring tool provides and when such a tool is useful.
 - Explain what information a log-based performance monitoring tool provides and when such a tool is useful. - List key components of the IEEE POSIX (Portable Operating System Interface) standard.
-- Define the role of some key SRM APIs such as WinAPI and various Java APIs.
+- Define the role of some key SPE APIs such as WinAPI and various Java APIs.

-## [SRM/Managing system resources]
+## [SPE/Managing system resources]

 ??? info "Learning outcomes"